NCI's massdata filesystem has two large tape silos in separate machine rooms in two separate buildings enabling automatic offsite backup for all data.

 - NOT to be used as an extension of home directories (files changed/removed on the massdata area are not in general recoverable, as there are no back-ups of previous revisions.)

-Note: always use -l other=mdss when using mdss commands in copyq. this is so that jobs only run when the the mdss system is available.
+Note: always use -l other=mdss when using mdss commands in copyq.
+This is so that jobs only run when the the MDSS system is available, avoiding job failure.

 - Quotas apply – use nci_account on the compute machines to see your MDSS quota and usage.
 See the Disk Quota Policy document for details of the ramifications of exceeding the quotas.